rewtnull/stdlib_c/README.md

 **-- PLATFORM DEPENDENCY --**

-    There are a collection of low level functions that are win32 api specific included.
+    There are a collection of low level functions included that are win32 api specific.
 These are, however, structured in such a way that they can be ported to other platforms without having to rewrite functions they depend on, or that depend on them.

-    The platform specific functions use win32 api calls directly from kernel32.dll. stdr uses a bootstrapping mechanism that allows for this, so there is no need to #include anything.
+    The platform specific functions make api calls directly from kernel32.dll. stdr uses a bootstrapping mechanism that allows for this, so there is no need to #include anything.
 It should also be failry easy to include code for any other dll you wish to use functions from.